Grissess/dtes/README.md

   result of the changes to the world.
 It's useful for testing a very specific circumstance. `needid` matches an identifier in `needs`, and `playerid` matches the identifier (not the name!) of a `Player` entry.
 - `round`: Actually run a round, as described in the main loop above.
+The state of the world after the round is printed, followed by `---` (which prevents further parsing), followed by the messages emitted.
+This form is sufficient to pass to `round` again to make further progress.

 # Building